 The Family Diagram app seminar is an opportunity for advanced students of Bowen theory to engage the app in the application of theory.
-Participants learn by presenting their own efforts to the author of the app and to other participants.
+Participants learn through presenting their own efforts to the author of the app and to other participants.

 Each meeting consists of a conceptual presentation by Dr. Patrick Stinson, the author of Family Diagram, followed by participant presentations.
 The goal of Dr. Stinson’s presentations is to stimulate thinking about basic theoretical principles in the context of the app.
 Each participant then presents their own effort followed by a brief facilitated discussion.

 The seminar follows from the belief that there is predictability amidst the complexity of family emotional process, and that this predictability is only waiting to be seen through the systematic organization of old information in new ways.
 The app itself is only one effort to innovate in the way that information about family emotional process is managed.
-Thus, participants are encouraged to bring their own thinking and innovations about ways to get more systematic about understanding family with or without the app.
+Thus, participants are encouraged to bring their own thinking and innovations about ways to get more systematic about understanding the family as a biological unit with or without the app.

 This process will likely raise questions and thinking about how to better organize a systematic approach to the problem at hand as well as how to use the app itself.